gaslight/posts/posts/2013-07-01-ember-controller-concepts.md

     @set('isSelected', false)
 ```

-Fist we're telling `each` to use the `nameController` to wrap each name.
+First we're telling `each` to use the `nameController` to wrap each name.
 Then we
 send the `select` action to the `nameController` when an item is clicked.
 The
 `select` action changes the `isSelected` property which in turn adds the
 `is-selected` class to the `li` element.